MemRec: Collaborative Memory-Augmented Agentic Recommender System: Prompt Templates and Contexts

 \subsection{Stage-R Memory Synthesis Prompt}

-After curating the top-$k$ most relevant neighbors, the \textbf{Stage-R Synthesis Prompt} is used by $\text{LM}_{\text{Mem}}$ to distill their raw, verbose memories into a compact set of high-signal "memory facets."
-This prompt, shown in Figure \ref{fig:prompt_synthesis}, inputs the user's current memory and the raw text of retrieved neighbor nodes.
-It instructs the LLM to identify common themes and synthesize them into structured facets with confidence scores, which form the collaborative context ($M_{\text{collab}}$) for the downstream reasoning agent.
+The \textbf{Stage-R Synthesis Prompt} (Figure~\ref{fig:prompt_synthesis}) enables $\text{LM}_{\text{Mem}}$ to distill raw neighbor memories into high-signal "memory facets."
+It instructs the LLM to identify common themes from the user's and neighbors' memories, synthesizing them into structured facets with confidence scores to form the collaborative context $(M_{\text{collab}})$ for downstream reasoning.